Locally-Grown

 + The Ingredients

-Our two yarns harness the softness and durability of three types of British sheep breeds - the Cheviot, the Masham and the Bluefaced Leciester.
+These two new yarns harness the softness and durability of three types of British sheep breeds - the Cheviot, the Masham and the Bluefaced Leciester.

 + Navygrey x The Cheviot - blends 30% Cheviot Wool with 70% Bluefaced Leicester Wool.